Qin-Datahub/Fashion-Recommendation-System/README.md

 ### **Semantics-based Product Search**

 The first methodology applied for this project focuses on implementing a semantics-based product search system to improve the accuracy and relevance of search results.
-Through data preprocessing, semantic embeddings for each product stored in the DB and the embeddings for user queries are generated using advanced NLP techniques.
-These embeddings capture the meaning and context of user queries and product descriptions.
-By applying semantic matching algorithms and developing a relevance ranking mechanism, the search results are refined based on the similarity scores and other relevant factors (e.g., color and price).
+Through data preprocessing, semantic embeddings for each product description stored in the DB are generated using advanced NLP techniques.
+These embeddings capture the meaning and context of product descriptions.

+To perform a product search, a user query or a reference product description is also converted into a vector representation using the same text embedding technique.
+This query vector is then compared with all of product description vectors stored in the vector store.
+By measuring the similarity between vectors, typically L2 distance, the most similar product vectors are identified.

+Compared to traditional tag or keyword matching methods, semantics-based product search offers several benefits:
+* Deeper understanding of the product description compared to simple keyword matching.
+* Flexibility in handling various languages, synonyms, and related terms, allowing for more flexible and comprehensive search capabilities.
+* Optimized algorithms for high-performance retrieval, making the search process faster.
+* More accurate and relevant search results lead to increased satisfaction and engagement.

 For example: